sberan/Fixy/README.md

 Fixy : Yaml fixtures for JPA
 ========
 ![Fixy](https://raw.github.com/sberan/Fixy/master/fixy.jpg)

-Fixy makes unit testing your JPA entities much easier using YAML to create test fixtures and persist them to your database.
-It's mostly a rip off of Rails and Play!
+Fixy makes unit testing your JPA entities much easier using [SnakeYAML](http://code.google.com/p/snakeyaml/) to create test fixtures and persist them to your database.
+It's similar to Rails and Play!
 Framework's test fixtures, with a few goodies added such as **package declaration**, **imports**, and **processors**